-The MSU Summer Geology Field Camp is a rigorous 5-week (30 instructional days) summer
+The MSU Summer Geology Field Camp is a rigorous 4-week summer field course focused

-field course focused on field mapping and data collection in a wide range of geologic
+on field mapping and data collection in a wide range of geologic settings.
+The course

-settings.
-The course emphasizes time-tested methods and also includes an introduction
+emphasizes time-tested methods and also includes an introduction to cutting-edge electronic

-to cutting-edge electronic mapping & data collection.
-Students will master geologic
+mapping & data collection.
+Students will master geologic map-making and professional

 - Structural mapping of folded and faulted sedimentary rocks